 Thirdly, the original WordPress system is not external user-friendly.
-For the Bata style website, it is time-consuming to switch roles for an external users for analysing company stocks.
-In addition, time constraints are extremely essential.
+For the Bata style website, it is time-consuming to switch roles for an external user for analysing company stocks.
+Time constraints are extremely essential for an e-commerce website.
+In addition, adapting permissions from plugin to traditional WordPress system is also a challenge of user's explosion problem.
 To resolve these issues, this paper introduces a general solution against WordPress for all three cases.

-4. Method
+4. METHOD